BECAUSE NO ONE SHOULD HAVE TO sleep OUTSIDE.

 Our team covers all of Nassau and Suffolk and works directly with people living in parks, wooded areas, vehicles, at train stations, inside abandoned homes and buildings, and other places not meant for human habitation.

 In the past year, the Street Outreach Team moved 61 single adults off the streets and directly into permanent housing.
 Of those 61 single adults, that had been living on the street from 2-20 years before working with LICH and obtaining housing.
+This equals a regional cost savings of at least $2,745,000 between various emergency services (one year).

 HOW YOU CAN HELP: